Constructing Wadge classes: Introduction

-Furthermore, we will say that $\bG$ is \emph{selfdual} if $\bG=\{Z\setminus A:A\in\bG\}$.
-Observe that $\{\varnothing\}$ and $\{Z\}$ are non-selfdual Wadge classes whenever $Z\neq\varnothing$.
+Given a set $Z$ and $\bG\subseteq\PP(Z)$, define $\bGc=\{Z\setminus A:A\in\bG\}$.
+We will say that $\bG$ is \emph{selfdual} if $\bGc=\bG$.
+Observe that $\{\varnothing\}$ and $\{Z\}$ are non-selfdual Wadge classes whenever $Z$ is non-empty.
 The systematic study of these classes, founded by William Wadge in his doctoral thesis \cite{wadget} (see also \cite{wadgea}), is known as Wadge theory, and it has become a classical topic in descriptive set theory (see \cite[Section 21.E]{kechris}).
 Under suitable determinacy assumptions, the collection of all Wadge classes on a zero-dimensional Polish space $Z$, ordered by inclusion, constitutes a well-behaved hierarchy that is similar to, but much finer than the well-known Borel hierarchy (and not limited to sets of low complexity).

 In \cite{louveaua}, Alain Louveau gave a complete description of the non-selfdual Borel Wadge classes, by using an iterative process built on five basic operations.
-Subsequently, in his unpublished book \cite{louveaub}, he obtained the following theorem, that reduces the number of operations to two (namely, expansion and separated difference).
-Since it would not be feasible to introduce all the relevant notions here, for now we will only mention that $\bG^{(\xi)}$ denotes the operation of expansion, $\SD_\eta$ denotes the operation of separated differences, and $\ell(\bG)$ denotes the level of $\bG$ (see Sections \ref{sectionexpansionbasic}, \ref{sectionsdbasic}, and \ref{sectionlevelbasic} respectively). \begin{theorem}[Louveau] The collection of all non-selfdual Borel Wadge classes on $\omega^\omega$ is equal to $\Lo$, where $\Lo$ is the smallest collection satisfying the following conditions: \begin{itemize} \item $\{\varnothing\}\in\Lo$ and $\{\omega^\omega\}\in\Lo$, \item $\bG^{(\xi)}\in\Lo$ whenever $\bG\in\Lo$ and $\xi<\omega_1$, \item $\SD_\eta(\bD,\bG)\in\Lo$, where $\bD=\bigcup_{n\in\omega}(\bL_n\cup\bLc_n)$, whenever $1\leq\eta<\omega_1$, $\bG\in\Lo$ and $\bL_n\in\Lo$ for $n\in\omega$ are such that $\bG\subseteq\bD$ and $\ell(\bL_n)\geq 1$ for each $n$. \end{itemize} \end{theorem}
+Subsequently, in his unpublished book \cite{louveaub}, he obtained the following theorem, that reduces the number of operations to two (namely, expansion and separated differences).
+Since it would not be feasible to introduce all the relevant notions here, for now we will only mention that $\bG^{(\xi)}$ denotes the operation of \emph{expansion}, $\SD_\eta$ denotes the operation of \emph{separated differences}, and $\ell(\bG)$ denotes the \emph{level} of $\bG$ (see Sections \ref{sectionexpansionbasic}, \ref{sectionsdbasic}, and \ref{sectionlevelbasic} respectively). \begin{theorem}[Louveau] The collection of all non-selfdual Borel Wadge classes in $\omega^\omega$ is equal to $\Lo$, where $\Lo$ is the smallest collection satisfying the following conditions: \begin{itemize} \item $\{\varnothing\}\in\Lo$ and $\{\omega^\omega\}\in\Lo$, \item $\bG^{(\xi)}\in\Lo$ whenever $\bG\in\Lo$ and $\xi<\omega_1$, \item $\SD_\eta(\bD,\bG)\in\Lo$, where $\bD=\bigcup_{n\in\omega}(\bL_n\cup\bLc_n)$, whenever $1\leq\eta<\omega_1$, $\bG\in\Lo$ and $\bL_n\in\Lo$ for $n\in\omega$ are such that $\bG\subseteq\bD$ and $\ell(\bL_n)\geq 1$ for each $n$. \end{itemize} \end{theorem}

 The final fundamental notion for this article is that of a Hausdorff operation.
 In Section \ref{sectionhausdorffbasic}, given $D\subseteq\PP(\omega)$, we will show how to simultaneously define a function $\HH_D:\PP(Z)^\omega\longrightarrow\PP(Z)$ for every set $Z$.
 Functions of this form are known as \emph{Hausdorff operations}.
 The most basic examples of Hausdorff operation are those obtained by combining the usual set-theoretic operations of union, intersection, and complement (see Proposition \ref{hausdorffsettheoretic}).
 When $Z$ is a space (as opposed to just a set), we will let